quietvoid/dovi_tool/README.md

 * FEL to MEL example: `dovi_tool -m 1 extract-rpu video.hevc`

 #### editor
 Edits a RPU according to a JSON config.
 See examples in `assets` folder.

 * `dovi_tool editor -i RPU.bin -j assets/editor_examples/mode.json --rpu-out RPU_mode2.bin`

+#### convert
+Converts RPU within a single layer HEVC file.
+The enhancement layer can be discarded using `--discard`

+* Convert to 8.1 and discard EL: `dovi_tool convert -m 2 convert --discard file.hevc`

 Build artifacts can be found in the Github Actions.
 More features may or may not be added in the future.